Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Key Features of the Principate

 - Princeps: Augustus held the title of princeps, which means “first citizen.”
-This title gave him significant authority, including commanding the army, appointing officials, and initiating legislation.
+This title granted him significant authority, including the command of the army, the appointment of officials, and the initiation of legislation.

-- Preservation of Republican Institutions: Augustus maintained many of the traditional institutions of the Roman Republic, such as the Senate, the assemblies, and the magistrates.
+- Preservation of Republican Institutions: Augustus maintained many of the traditional institutions of the Roman Republic, including the Senate, assemblies, and magistrates.
 However, these institutions gradually lost their power, and Augustus effectively became the sole ruler of Rome.

 - Respect for Republican Traditions: Augustus carefully cultivated an image as a protector of the republic, often emphasizing his commitment to republican values and traditions.
 This helped to legitimize his rule and reduce opposition from the Roman populace.